Chinese Name Word / Phrase Translation Chinese Tattoo Free Symbols Client Testimonials Home

 David Beckham's Chinese Tattoo-

-It means death and life have determined appointments, riches and honor depend upon heaven.
+It means life and death have determined appointments, riches and honor depend upon heaven.
 It is one of the most meaningful chinese tattoo I have seen on celebrities.
 The tattoo was done by one of the best tattoo artists in hong kong called Gabe.
 Another good translation in English is "Life and death are decided by fate, wealth and honor are from heaven."
 In fact, this is a well-known saying originating from the Analects, a brilliant book noting the remarks of Confucius.
 To find meaningful chinese sayings as tattoo , see our list at Chinese Sayings Page

 The characters from top to bottom are: